-Stir-fried tomato and scrambled egg “番茄炒蛋” is a classic Chinese home-cooked dish.
-It may seems like an easy omelet dish but to get the flavour and texture right can be daunting.
-If you cook it properly, your eggs should carry a hint of the tangy tomatoes.
-Otherwise, eggs taste like just eggs, and often over cooked.
+Stir-fried tomato and scrambled egg or “番茄炒蛋” is a classic Chinese home-cooked dish.
+It may seem like an easy omelet dish but getting the flavour and texture right can be daunting.
+If you cook it properly, your eggs should be smooth and silky, carrying a hint of the sweetness and the aroma of the tomatoes.
+Otherwise, eggs taste like regular scrambled eggs and are often overcooked.

 for 2 servings

 - 2 stalks spring onions, chopped, separate whites and greens

 - ¼ cup water

 Corn flour slurry

 - In a mixing bowl, beat together eggs, salt and white pepper powder.
 Set aside.

 - On a medium-heat wok, heat up 2 tbsp of cooking oil.